 The pain might only be dull but it can get worse through continued overuse and even a single awkward movement.
 It’s crucial here to take it slow and refrain from performing intense physical activities.
 Pushing it further would be counterproductive this time because if a severe knee injury occurs, you would be forced to refrain from running for months.

 You can contact our team of qualified physiotherapists for such concerns and if you require a professional service.
 With a combined 70+ years experience and continuously keeping up with the latest research and practices in physiotherapy, you can be sure of an accurate assessment and professional treatment.
-Call our Wellers Hill and Woolloongabba Physiotherapy today!
+Call Wellers Hill Physiotherapy today on 07 3892 7501!